Australian Wines | Browse 400+ Wines from £7.99 | UK delivery

 Yalumba Antique Muscat NV

-WINEMAKING / VITICULTURE Made predominantly from the brown, red and black sports of the Muscat Blanc à Petits Grains grape.
+Made predominantly from the brown, red and black sports of the Muscat Blanc à Petits Grains grape.
 Briefly fermented on skins to soften and release the flavours from the shrivelled and partially raisined berries.
 After draining and pressing, the fermentation is arrested by fortification with neutral grape spirit to retain the varietal flavours and liqueur sweetness in the wine.
 The vintage wines are then put into small oak barrels to mature, producing complex wines with raisin and fruitcake flavours.
 After many years of maturation, a selection of older and younger wines are judiciously blended to produce a complex and balanced wine displaying fruit and aged characters.
 The base blend, from which the Antique Muscat is bottled, is regularly re-blended to perpetuate the consistency and complexity of this classic style from year to year.

-Five generations and 170 years later Yalumba, Australia’s most historic family owned winery, has grown in size and stature, embodying all that has made the Australian wine success story the envy of winemakers the world over.
+Five generations and 170 years later Yalumba, Australia’s most historic family owned winery, has grown in size and stature, embodying all that has made the Australian wine success story the envy of winemakers the world over

 Yalumba Antique Muscat NV is a truly great Aussie sweetie from the award winning Yalumba vineyard